jeromerg/NCase/Presentation.md

 The `Tree` definition performs an implicit fork every times it encounters an assignment of an already assigned property, at the level where the property was assigned for the first time.
 Every path from a leaf to the root builds a test case.

-In the example, we mix input mocks with asserts: we can write dedicated assert to certain input combinations.
+The example illustrates the advantage of the `Tree` definition in comparison to the other definitions `AllCombinations` and `PairwiseCombinations`: We mix in the tree the input values `todo.Title`/`todo.DueDate`/`todo.IsDone` with the assert `isvalid.Value`.

 ### `IHolder<T>` Wrapper
 By the way, we use in this example the `IHolder<T>` interface.
-The purpose of this interface is to wrap a type like `int`, in order to be able to use it as a contributor.
+The purpose of this interface is to wrap a type, in order to record multiple instance of the type.